This is a very interesting story of a mystic saint and a Gursikh. This story proves the importance and the vitality of having a true Guru.

 I told him that I was due to leave the next day afternoon but he stayed adamant and told me that he would come tomorrow morning at 5am in his jeep and that we would come back in few hours.
 Many gursikhs in sangat too expressed their desire to come with us.
 At this the Sindhi brother said that he would bring more vehicles to take more sangat along with us.

-Anyway, the next day, he arrived right on time and we reached at the bottom of the mountain where the ascetic was living in a cave.
+Anyway, the next day, he arrived right on time and we reached at the bottom of the mountain.
 From there on, we had to go on foot and after some climbing we reached the cave where the mystic saint was sitting with his back towards us.
-It was a very small cave where only 4 people could fit.
+It was a very small cave where only 4 people could stay.
 There was total darkness in there.
 We kept our eyes closed for sometimes and when we opened our eyes, we were able to see little bit better.
 We noticed a very thin person who had his back towards us, sitting there.
 He was so thin that all his bones were visible.
-He had long black hair and long beard and the only cloth he was wearing was to cover his private parts.
+He had long black hair and long beard and the only cloth he was wearing was to cover his secret organs.

 When I saw him for the first time, I thought that I was looking at a dead body but then I noticed that he was breathing.
 He was sitting in smaadhi (trance) and since it is a sin to break anyone’s smaadhi, I asked everyone to stay quiet and we sat there for some time.
 After about 15-20 minutes he came out of his smaadhi and directly addressed me by name.
 Then he started praising me but I totally ignored all his praise because a gursikh does not like to hear his praise as this bring haume (ego) in him.